-The Internal Audit Unit which is under the Office of the Director-General is a Unit established in the agency in compliance with the Federal Government Financial Regulations Chapter 17 Sub-section 2 in order to provide a complete and continuous audit of the accounts and records of revenue and expenditure, assets, allocated and unallocated inventories in the stores, where applicable.
+The Internal Audit Unit was established in compliance with the Federal Government Financial Regulations Chapter 17 Sub-section 2 in order to provide a complete and continuous audit of the accounts and records of revenue and expenditure, assets, allocated and unallocated inventories in the stores, where applicable.
 More importantly, the Unit is to enforce compliance with the policies and guidelines in relation to Federal Government Accounting operating system.

 The objectives of the Unit are to:

-- To protect the Assets of the agency through compliance with guidelines, policies and principles in relation to Public Sector Accounting and Internal Audit process.
+- Protect the Assets of the agency through compliance with guidelines, policies and principles in relation to Public Sector Accounting and Internal Audit process;

-- To play an advisory role on financial and non-financial matters to the management.
+- Play an advisory role on financial and non-financial matters to the management;

-- To generate a quarterly, bi-annual and annual audit report to the Director-General for the necessary action as the case may be.
+- Generate a quarterly, bi-annual and annual audit report to the Director-General for the necessary action as the case may be; and

-- To constantly carry out evaluation of the internal control system of the agency and report to the management the outcome of the exercise.
+- Constantly carry out evaluation of the internal control system of the agency and report to the management the outcome of the exercise.

 - Provide reliable financial information that will promote operational efficiency and effectiveness.